 Designed to help build assets through a matched saving account, Individual Development Accounts (IDAs) provide financial skills needed to save for life-changing economic transformations such as home ownership or going to school to get a better job or to prepare for purchase.

-IDA participants earn a match for saving toward the purchase of an asset such as their first home, post-secondary education, a vehicle to maintain or attain gainful employment or to start a business.
+IDA participants earn a match for saving toward the purchase of an asset such as their first home, post-secondary education, a vehicle to maintain or attain gainful employment or assistive technology for work.

 An IDA works by providing a 3-to-1 match for your savings up to certain limits.

 NEDCO obtains state and federal funds to make the IDA program possible.
 The match money is a grant to you; it is not a loan and does not need to be paid back.
 Learn more here.

 You must meet the following general eligibility requirements to participate in the program: